alterationx10/branch/site/src/spider/index.md

 ```

 The main thing to implement here is the `contextRouter`.
 The `contextRouter` is a `PartialFunction` that matches the
 http method/verb and request path and maps to a specific `Requesthandler`.
-The `Path` type is an opaque type over a
+The `Segments` type is an opaque type over a
 `Seq[String]` with some helper methods.
-Most importantly and differently from the java documentation, the `Path` we're
+Most importantly and differently from the java documentation, the `Segments` we're
 matching against has been lower cases, so the case sensitivity won't be as impacting to our routing.

 Here is an example: